 If you’re wondering how to prevent cellulite during pregnancy, there are several easy ways that you can try to stay fit and healthy.

-Avoid taking additional salt with your food since it is acidic and ends up dehydrating your body, making cellulite removal difficult.
+Avoid adding salt to your food since it is acidic and dehydrates your body, making cellulite removal difficult.